 The District, through its broad geographic area, serves a strong part of Oregon's economic base.
-Washington County's job growth has occurred in every major industry except retail and manufacturing, and the April 2017 unemployment has dropped to 3.1%.
-This is the lowest unemployment level since the 1990s.
-Professional and business services, as well as transportation, warehousing and utilities are areas which have added significant jobs to the county.
+Washington County's job growth has occurred in most major industries, and the April 2018 unemployment is reported at 3.4%.
+Manufacturing, Education & Health Services, as well as Leisure & Hospitality have all experienced net job growth.

-Washington County's labor force is reported by the State of Oregon's Employment Department to have increased by 4,900 jobs since April 2017.
+Washington County's labor force is reported by the State of Oregon's Employment Department to have increased by 4,200 jobs since April 2017.